Houston Annulment Lawyers

 - Violation of waiting periods

-We understand that separation can be a complicated process, especially if your situation may never have been legally sound.
-If you believe that you have grounds for an annulment, our annulment attorneys in Houston can help you understand your legal options.
+We understand that separation can be a complicated process, especially if your situation was never legally sound.
+If you believe you have grounds for an annulment, our annulment attorneys in Houston can help you understand your legal options.

 Void vs. Voidable Marriages in Texas

-In Texas, there are two types of marriages that may be declared void: voidable marriages, meaning that a judge can annul these marriages if certain qualifying factors are present, and marriages that are automatically void because they are not legally valid from the beginning.
+In Texas, two types of marriages may be declared void: voidable marriages, meaning that a judge can annul these marriages if certain qualifying factors are present, and marriages that are automatically void because they are not legally valid from the beginning.

 The following types of marriages are void in Texas:

 - Bigamous marriages: A marriage is void if one or both parties are already married to someone else at the time of the marriage ceremony.
-This includes situations where a spouse has not obtained a legal divorce or annulment from a previous marriage before entering into a new one.
+This includes situations where a spouse has yet to obtain a legal divorce or annulment from a previous marriage before entering a new one.
 (Tex.
 Fam.
 Code § 6.202).

 - Incestuous marriages: A marriage between relatives is void in Texas.
-Specifically, marriages between ancestors and descendants, siblings (including half-siblings), stepparents and current or former stepchildren, and aunts/uncles and nieces/nephews are prohibited—which also includes relation by adoption.
+Expressly, marriages between ancestors and descendants, siblings (including half-siblings), stepparents and current or former stepchildren, and aunts/uncles and nieces/nephews are prohibited, including relations by adoption.
 (Tex.
 Fam.
 Code §§ 6.201, 6.206).

-- Underage marriages: If one or both parties to the marriage are under the age of 18 and do not have parental consent or a court order allowing the marriage, the marriage is voidable.
+- Underage marriages: If one or both parties are under 18 and do not have parental consent or a court order allowing the marriage, the marriage is voidable.
 However, it's important to note that marriages involving minors with proper consent or court authorization are not automatically void.
 (Tex.
 Fam.
 Code § 6.205).

-While these types of marriages are considered automatically void in Texas law, you can file a petition for a declaration that the marriage is void in order to clarify your marital status and ask the judge to issue certain orders.
+While these marriages are considered automatically void in Texas law, you can file a petition to declare that the marriage is void to clarify your marital status and ask the judge to issue specific orders.
 For example, orders regarding child custody, property division, and/or alimony may be sought depending on the facts of your case.

 Marriages that are voidable in Texas include those that involve: